-- The course limit is capped at 16 students and this limit cannot be exceeded so please register as soon as possible.
-That said, students may waitlist for the course in the event that a student enrolled in the course drops (and thus forfeits his or her $400 deposit) in the time between registration and January 24th, 2014.
-All waitlisted students must pay the $400 deposit to be waitlisted and a total of 7 students will be allowed on the waitlist.
-Waitlisted students who are not admitted to the class list are eligible for a refund of the deposit.
-No refunds will be issued once students have moved off the waitlist and are admitted into the class.
+- The course limit will not exceed 12 students so please register as soon as possible.
+That said, students may waitlist for the course in the event that a student enrolled in the course drops in the time between October 7th, 2015, and January 6th, 2016.
+All waitlisted students must pay the $200 deposit to be waitlisted and a total of 7 students will be allowed on the waitlist.
+Waitlisted students who are not admitted to the class list will receive a full refund of the $200 deposit.
+No refunds will be issued once students have moved off the waitlist and are enrolled into the class.

 - Once you have been enrolled and paid your total lab fee of $1600 ($200 deposit + $1400 remaining amount), take a deep breath and bask in the thought that you are about to embark on an incredibly exciting adventure!

 - If you are a U.S. citizen and do not have a passport, immediately apply for a passport here.
-If you already possess a U.S. passport, be sure the expiration date is after May 25, 2014.
+If you already possess a U.S. passport, be sure the expiration date is after November 28, 2016.
 If you are not a U.S. citizen, check with your country of origin to determine how to obtain a visa to travel to Guatemala.
 Students without the proper documentation cannot travel to Guatemala (i.e., a valid passport and (for non-US citizens) a visa).
 Contact firstname.lastname@example.org for assistance if you are not a U.S. citizen.